-Icebreaker: RACE TRACK.
+Icebreaker: RACETRACK.
 Materials: None

-- 1. This is a good game if there are a lot of participants.
+1. This is a good game if there are lots of people.
 Get everyone to stand in a circle.
-Starting at one end, get the first person to say their first name let's say David.
-Then the next person repeats David's name, and then hext person also repeats David's name, and then keep getting the next person to repeat David's name until you get back to David (the beginning). - 2.
-Then get them to do it again but faster.
-The sound of David's name being quickly repeated around the circle will sound like a car going around a racetrack.
+Start at one end.
+Get the first person to say their name (e.g., David).
+Then the next person repeats David's name, and the next, and keep going until you get back to David (the beginning).